 Côte de Beaune

 Pinot Noirs from the Côte de Beaune region are powerful but well-balanced.
-Fruity, mineral, and earthy flavors combine with a decent acidity level and robust tannins.
+They combine fruity, mineral, and earthy flavors with a decent acidity level and robust tannins.
 When aged in oak, the wines develop a creamy texture with vanilla notes.

 White wines from Côte de Beaune offer zesty acidity, delicious citrus aromas, and mineral notes.
 Some develop nutty flavors during the aging process.